godotengine/godot-docs/getting_started/workflow/assets/importing_audio_samples.rst

 Supported files
 ---------------

-Godot provides three options to import your audio data: WAV, Ogg Vorbis and MP3.
+Godot provides two options to import your audio data: WAV and Ogg Vorbis.

 Each has different advantages.